United Kingdom

 Digital Services Tax (DST)

 Pending international agreement on how to address the tax challenges of the digitalisation of the economy, in particular the OECD’s two-pillar approach, the United Kingdom has introduced a DST as an interim measure to address these tax challenges.
 From April 2020, this new DST applies at a rate of 2% to the revenues of certain digital businesses to reflect the value they derive from the participation of UK users, pending an appropriate international solution.
 The tax applies to annual UK revenues above GBP 25 million from activities relating to Internet search engines, social media platforms, and online marketplaces (of businesses with in-scope annual global revenues of more than GBP 500 million).
 Loss-makers are exempt, and businesses with very low profit margins are subject to a reduced effective rate.
-The intention is that this will be disapplied once the OECD's appropriate global solution is in place.
+The intention, reiterated by the Government in the 2024 Autumn Budget, is that this will be disapplied once the OECD's appropriate global solution is in place.

 Customs and excise duties